frost-tb-voo/mastodon-http-local/README.md

 Create a single mastodon instance in your home local intra network.
 Edit [create.sh](./single/create.sh) and execute it.

-The values for the following variables are required.
+The values of the following variables are required.

 - USER_NAME, is a user name of initial admin account
 - USER_EMAIL, is a valid e-mail address of initial admin account
   - SMTP server will send a confirming e-mail to this address, this event would be triggered by sidekiq container.

-The values for the following variables are customizable.
+The values of the following variables are customizable.

 - INSTANCE, is a directory name for the creating mastodon instance
   - the prefix of container and network names become this value.